Concentration in Journalism and Religion

 For some students the degree provides an opportunity to work on areas they need to develop to improve their preparation for PhD programs.
 The program is small and the focus is on contemporary issues; however, we have had students interested in working individually with our faculty to develop their skills in a particular field (for example, reading Greek or Syriac texts with Prof. Becker).
 Please inquire.

-If you would like to speak to the Director of the Administrator, please email email@example.com to arrange a convenient time to speak by phone or in person.
+If you would like to speak to the Chair of the Religious Studies Department, please email firstname.lastname@example.org to arrange a convenient time to speak by phone or in person.